NeilJustice/ZenUnitAndMetalMock/README.md

 ### ZenUnit Equalizers

-ZenUnit has the concept of an Equalizer for asserting that two values are equal.
+ZenUnit has the concept of an Equalizer for asserting that two values or class instances are equal.

 `ARE_EQUAL(expected, actual)` is defined as follows: